 Baby led weaning has existed for generations and done safety can contribute to the feeding experience.
 You can give a baby a nice firm piece of meat to suck on - which you can do either free-form or in a food feeder.
 I would suggest just watching them as they do this.
 While babies are not ‘eating’ this meat they are still absorbing the all nutrients through sucking.

 Option two is to include meat into a vegetable puree which I find easiest done as part of the family meal.
 You will find that meat adds a lot of flavour and texture to food which will become increasingly important and babies get older (even more so with a fussy toddler!)

-The Nourished Baby - My best selling book to help navigate you through starting solids.
+To help navigate you through all these steps my new book - The Nourished Baby - is out now!!.
 This is packed full of expert information, stepping you through week-by-week plus recipes, example meal plans and more.